How can businesses set up and accept recurring payments from customers?

 Cons

-4. PayPal – add a button to your site
+4. PayPal – subscriptions via website button

 Although the PayPal Business account connects with the merchant’s bank account, any payments are received directly in the online account.
 That said, your customers are able to use their bank account for recurring payments.